philipp-x/docker-wordpress/README.md

 # Start the containers in the background
 ```

 At this point, your WordPress website should be running at port `8000` on your Docker host.
-If you are using a Docker Machine VM, you can use the `docker-machine ip MACHINE_NAME` to get the IP address.

 Type `docker-compose stop` to stop running containers without removing them.